 Canadian funds including Canada Pension Plan Investment Board, Ontario Municipal Employees Retirement System and Alberta Investment Management Corp. had said they’d consider bidding for the Toronto property.

-To contact the reporter on this story: Doug Alexander in Toronto at firstname.lastname@example.org
+To contact the reporters on this story: Doug Alexander in Toronto at email@example.com; Sean B. Pasternak in Toronto at firstname.lastname@example.org

 To contact the editors responsible for this story: David Scheer at email@example.com; David Scanlan at firstname.lastname@example.org